Chart Color Schemes

 Park Orchards is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-According to these projections, the suburb is expected to grow by 102 persons by 2041, reflecting a total gain of 4.2% over the 17-year period.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Looking ahead, lower quartile growth is anticipated, with the area expected to grow by 65 persons by 2041 based on aggregated SA2-level projections, reflecting a reduction of 2.1% in total over the 17 years.

 Frequently Asked Questions - Population